-Microscopes use the simple visible light refracting lenses, Electrons, x-rays, and infrared rays, They are to detect the smaller and smaller structures, Scanning electron microscopes are able to resolve the viruses which are far smaller than any cell, They enlarge the view of tiny viruses, which allows scientists to develop the vaccines and cures for infectious diseases in the humans and the animals.
+Microscopes use simple visible light refracting lenses, Electrons, x-rays, and infrared rays, They are to detect smaller and smaller structures, Scanning electron microscopes are able to resolve viruses that are far smaller than any cell, and they enlarge the view of tiny viruses, which allows scientists to develop the vaccines and cures for infectious diseases in the humans and the animals.

-Scanning electron microscopes have the magnifications up to several million times to view the molecules, the viruses, and the nano-particles, They use the corrective software to increase the magnification and the resolution of images, The computers help the nano-technologists use high-powered electron microscopes to view the objects only a few molecules thick.
+Scanning electron microscopes have magnifications up to several million times to view molecules, viruses, and the nano-particles, They use corrective software to increase the magnification and the resolution of images, The computers help the nano-technologists use high-powered electron microscopes to view objects with only a few molecules thick.

-Electron microscopes use the beams of electrons rather than the light to create an image, They are used to visualize the objects such as the microorganisms and the crystal structures which are too small to be imaged with an optical microscope.
+Electron microscopes use beams of electrons rather than light to create an image, They are used to visualize the objects such as microorganisms and crystal structures that are too small to be imaged with an optical microscope.

-Probe scanning microscopes are used to create the images of objects that are rather flat, They use a probe that scans the object’s surface and then the software is used to render the results into a viewable image.
+Probe scanning microscopes are used to create images of objects that are rather flat, They use a probe that scans the object’s surface, and then the software is used to render the results into a viewable image.

-The virtual microscopy uses the computer technology to convert the images on the glass slides into the electronic data that has a resolution similar to that achieved with the use of an optical microscope, This technique enables the electronic transport and the storage of data from the slides and also it allows the slides to be reviewed remotely.
+Virtual microscopy uses computer technology to convert the images on the glass slides into electronic data that has a resolution similar to that achieved with the use of an optical microscope, This technique enables the electronic transport and the storage of data from the slides, and also it allows the slides to be reviewed remotely.

-Microscopes are used in viewing the specimens that are relatively very small in size, they are used to view the cellular structures of organs, germs and bacteria, They play a very important role in laboratory for the tissues and organisms which are too small to be seen clearly with the naked eye.
+Microscopes are used in viewing specimens that are relatively very small in size, they are used to view the cellular structures of organs, germs, and bacteria, They play a very important role in the laboratory for the tissues and organisms which are too small to be seen clearly with the naked eye.

-All branches of biology uses Microscopes especially in Molecular Biology and Histology (study of cells), Microscopes are the backbone of studying biology, The biologists use it to view the details that cannot be seen by the naked eye such as the small parasites and small organisms which is important for the disease control research.
+All branches of biology use Microscopes especially in Molecular Biology and Histology (the study of cells), Microscopes are the backbone of studying biology, The biologists use them to view the details that cannot be seen by the naked eye such as the small parasites and small organisms which is important for the disease control research.